-Upon completion of the first-year curriculum, students choose a faculty advisor affiliated with one of the participating departments and transition into their “home” department to complete the remaining degree requirements and receive their PhD degree.
+The MCP program is a gateway program leading to a PhD in Chemistry, Molecular Biology & Biochemistry, or Pharmacological Sciences with a Concentration in either Pharmaceutical Sciences or Pharmacology.
+Upon completion of the MCP Curriculum, students choose a faculty advisor affiliated with one of the participating departments and transition into their “home” department to complete the remaining degree requirements for their PhD.